shitosatomo/ltncg/README.md

 LightningCash Gold is based on LitecoinCash Core, Litecoin Core and Bitcoin Core's open source codes.
-LightningCash Gold is an independant coin and is not associated in any way with LitecoinCash.
+LightningCash Gold is an independant coin and is not associated to any other cryptocurrency.

 License